-You might think much of the information flowing through your Prop Tech solutions – video, CCTV still images, virtual reality – wouldn’t count as processing personally identifiable data and couldn’t cause any GDPR liability on your part.
+You might think much of the information flowing through your Property Technology solutions – video, CCTV still images, virtual reality – wouldn’t count as processing personally identifiable data and couldn’t cause any GDPR liability on your part.
 But you’d be wrong.

 “But we’re not storing or transmitting anything!”